Herbert Rudley: Television

 On television, Rudley appeared both in dramas, often as military men, and comedies.
 He appeared on seven episodes of the CBS series "You Are There" hosted by Walter Cronkite.
 He also appeared on My Friend Flicka.

-In 1956, he guest starred as “Captain Starr”, an inexperienced US Cavalry Captain fooled into searching Pawnee Indians (when white men committed the crimes) on Gunsmoke in S2E11’s “No Indians”.

-In 1957, he guest starred as a Prussian cavalry officer in an episode of the syndicated western series, Boots and Saddles.
+In 1956, he played the lead character “Emmett Eagan” in the episode “The Man Who Would Be Marshall” on the TV Western Gunsmoke (S2E37).

 In 1957, he appeared in the role of Sam Brennan in some early episodes of NBC's western drama, The Californians, set in the San Francisco gold rush of the 1850s.
 That same year he guest starred as “Emmett Egan”, a rich man who was bored with life so he tried to pay Matt Dillon to quit so he could become Marshall of Dodge City on Gunsmoke in “The Man Who Would Be Marshal” (S2E37).

 He made four guest appearances on Perry Mason between 1958-1962 including the part of murderer George Durrell in 1958’s “The Case of the Prodigal Parent” and as Edward Nelson in the 1960 episode "The Case of the Gallant Grafter".
 He was one of only eleven actors to play all three pivotal roles in Perry Mason episodes—victim, defendant and murderer.

 In 1959, he appeared as John McAuliffe on Border Patrol and as Col. Sam Percy on Maverick.
 He guest starred twice as Jeremy Thorne in NBC's western series Laramie.
 In the sixties he co-starred in two short-lived NBC half-hours, the drama, "Michael Shayne" with Richard Denning in 1960-61 and the Juliet Prowse comedy Mona McCluskey in 1965-66.
 In 1963, he appeared in two episodes of The Beverly Hillbillies.
 Also that year, he played the part of an overbearing father in "The All-Night Party" episode of Leave it to Beaver.

 In 1973, Rudley guest starred in one episode of Griff.

 From 1967 through 1969 he co-starred as Herb Hubbard for two seasons on NBC-TV's The Mothers-in-Law with Eve Arden and Kaye Ballard.
 In 1981, he made four appearances on Dallas as Howard Barker, an attorney who represented J.R.
 Ewing in his divorce and child custody fight with his former wife, Sue Ellen.